BY ANGELA YEUNG

 EPA regulations require the UF system to undergo a daily direct integrity test to demonstrate a resolution of 3 microns or less.
 The Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR) requires a minimum of 17 psi testing pressure to detect a 3 micron breach.
 The Emmons plant uses 20 psi as their set testing pressure.
 The UF system demonstrates 100% integrity throughout the entire operation.

 The UF system is designed to operate up to 2,344 gpm of flow during high demand season.
 Backwash interval, backwash operations, chemically enhanced backwash (CEB) frequency, and clean-in-place (CIP) practices are among the important parameters to be adjusted for UF system optimization.
 Initial design parameters of the Emmons UF system and operating process parameters are listed in Tables 1 and 2.

-Initial design of the UF system included a daily CEB procedure to remove fouling accumulated on the surface of the hollow-fbers for a more effective fltration and a lower pressure drop over operation.
+Initial design of the UF system included a daily CEB procedure to remove fouling accumulated on the surface of the hollow-fibers for a more effective filtration and a lower pressure drop over operation.
 However, the Emmons water treatment plant has a discharge limit that does not permit a daily CEB.
 Instead, a semi-automated "miniCIP" is performed every week.
 Nevertheless, no chemical cleaning has been performed since startup because the UF and RO cleaning systems were still being optimized.